cassie365/ohno/README.md

 Calling ohno must be done manually by each player.

 The computer player will call this as necessary only a percentage of the time, so the human player CAN trip the computer up if it isn't called.

+## Iteration 1
+- Playable through the command line following typical uno rules

+##Iteration 2
+- Playable with a GUI using JavaFX